Skip to main content

 $server->listen('localhost', $port);

-Laravel, Lumen, Symfony, and other frameworks handled by Flux-Orbit already bind correctly.
+Laravel, Lumen, Symfony, and other frameworks handled by Deploy with Git already bind correctly.

 High Memory Usage